TKRArvind/MIPS-Assembler/README.md

   `WARNING in line no. : @START is not found in the program `  \
       More such error and detection can be found in the test folder.

   3. It can be customised to be used for machines using different opcodes, register, function values/bitwidth or different names for operations (mneumatics) as long as these are used for machines under MIPS family.
-The opcodes and other values can be changed in 'mneumatics.dict' and 'regNames.dict'.
+The opcodes and other values can be changed in 'mneumonics.dict' and 'regNames.dict'.
 This code needs these two files for reference as it is neither coupled with opcodes or mneumonics.
 The @input and @output paths/ bitwidths can be changed in the code under the section **PATH Variables and Constants Used**.

+  4. Supported mneumonics can be seen in file named **mneumonics.dict**.